reactjs/react.dev/src/content/learn/responding-to-events.md

 Absolutely!
 Event handlers are the best place for side effects.

 Unlike rendering functions, event handlers don't need to be [pure](/learn/keeping-components-pure), so it's a great place to *change* something—for example, change an input's value in response to typing, or change a list in response to a button press.
 However, in order to change some information, you first need some way to store it.
-In React, this is done by using [state, a component's memory.](/learn/state-a-components-memory) You will learn all about it on the next page.
+In React, this is done by using [state, a Component's memory.](/learn/state-a-components-memory) You will learn all about it on the next page.

 <Recap>

 * You can handle events by passing a function as a prop to an element like `<button>`.
 * Event handlers must be passed, **not called!** `onClick={handleClick}`, not `onClick={handleClick()}`.
 * You can define an event handler function separately or inline.
-* Event handlers are defined inside a component, so they can access props.
+* Event handlers are defined inside a Component, so they can access props.
 * You can declare an event handler in a parent and pass it as a prop to a child.
 * You can define your own event handler props with application-specific names.
 * Events propagate upwards.
 Call `e.stopPropagation()` on the first argument to prevent that.